Shikha-Shetty/appointment-manager/README.md

 # AppointmentApp
-Built a simple UI web appointment application using Angular Framework where user can create, display and delete appointments.
+Built a simple UI web appointment application using Angular Framework where user can create, view, update and delete appointments.

+This project is hosted on github pages : https://shikha-shetty.github.io/appointment-manager/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.